TheJacksonLaboratory/marea/README.md

 * urllib3 >= 1.26.7

 These requirements are automatically packaged into the __marea__ singularity container.
-All the Python code of steps 3-6 below can be run in the singularity container on the high performance cluster using the slurm scripts listed in step 7.
+All the Python code of Sections 3-6 below can be run in the singularity container on a high performance cluster using the slurm scripts listed in Section 7.

 ### 2. Download .xml files
 NCBI's FTP site makes available gzipped _.xml_ files containing titles, abstracts, and metadata